apache/nuttx/configs/sama5d4-ek/README.txt

        If these behaviors are a problem for you, then you may want to disable HSMCI0 as well.

-    9. Networking support via the can be added to NSH by modifying the configuration.
+    9. Networking is supported via EMAC0.
 See the "Networking" section above for detailed configuration settings.
+DHCP is not used in this configuration; rather, a hard-coded IP address of 10.0.0.2 is used with a netmask of 255.255.255.0.
+The host is assumed to be 10.0.0.1 in places.
+You can reconfigure to enabled DHCPC or to change these addresses as you see fit.

+       Since networking is enabled, you will see some boot-up delays until the network connection is established.
+These delays can be quite large if no network is attached (A production design would bring up the network asynchronously to avoid these start up delays).

    10. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH can